signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 ### Challenges with E2E testing

 The difficulties of testing microservices are even greater in the context of E2E testing.
-There are many reasons for this, but we will take a look at two in particular.
+There are many reasons for this, but we will take a look at three in particular.

 First, E2E testing requires simulating production conditions as best as possible in a dedicated testing environment.
 This is incredibly challenging with a large number of microservices, as it requires one or more instances of every service in the application to be spun up in the environment.
-Not only is this expensive, it also becomes increasingly difficult to accomplish as the architecture grows.
+Not only is this **expensive**, it also becomes increasingly **difficult to accomplish** as the architecture grows.

 In practice, E2E testing may require *multiple* testing environments so that different teams can conduct tests on new versions of their service at the same time.

-The second challenge is that E2E tests are slow.
+The second challenge is that **E2E tests are slow**.
 They usually consist of consecutive user interactions and may execute synchronously to ensure repeatability and consistency of state across different test runs.
 E2E tests are especially slow for microservices because services interact through network calls, which are orders of magnitude slower than reading from memory.